hangga/CIH/README.md

 * IDE       : *Borland Delphi 7*
 * Database  : Firebird
 * Component : *Nice Grid*, silahkan download di websitenya pak Priyatna http://priyatna.org/nicegrid.php

+# Update
+I recently recoded this project with javascript.
+You can see it <a href="https://github.com/hangga/cih-js">here</a>.